newatoms/beta/_private/pitches/stby.md

 ### Method

-We interview them about their favorite project, why they were interested in the project and what changes they hoped to aspire
+We interview them about their favorite project, why they were interested in the project and what changes they hoped to aspire.

 ### Outcome